ryanRfox/azure-quickstart-templates/steemit-ubuntu-vm/README.md

 > Steem is a blockchain-based social media platform where anyone can earn rewards.

+# Deployment Process

+1. Submit the Azure deployment template
+1. Acquire your credentials
+1. Begin blogging

 # Template Parameters

-When you click the Deploy to Azure icon above, you need to specify the following template parameters:
+When you click the *Deploy to Azure* icon above, you need to specify the following template parameters:

-* `adminUsername`: This is the account for connecting to your Steem host.
+* `adminUsername`: This is the account for connecting to your Azure virtual machine running the Steem client.
 * `adminPassword`: This is your password for the host.
-Azure requires passwords to have One upper case, one lower case, a special character, and a number.
+Azure requires passwords to have one upper case, one lower case, a special character, and a number.
 * `dnsLabelPrefix`: This is used as both the VM name and DNS name of your public IP address.
-Please ensure an unique name.
+Please ensure it is unique within your subscription namespace.
-* `desiredName`: This is the name you intend to mine on the Steem blockchain.
+* `desiredName`: This is the name you intend to mine into the Steem blockchain.
 [Verify your desired name is available](https://steemd.com/api/account/exists?name=myname).
-* `vmSize`: This is the size of the VM to use.Recommendation: Mining a name is CPU intensive.
+* `vmSize`: This is the size of the VM to use.
+Recommendation: Mining a name is CPU intensive.
 Selecting a multi core instance will probabilistically reduce the time to successfully mine your desired name.

+# What the Template Actually Does

+1. *Download:* The Azure virtual machine downloads the [Steem source code](https://github.com/steemit/steem) from GitHub
+1. *Build:* The Steem project gets built, configured and the `steem service` starts
+1. *Mine:* Once the public blockchain is synced your desired name will be mined

 # Getting Started Tutorial

+1. Please check your [name availability](https://steemd.com/api/account/exists?name=myname) prior to submitting the template, as it must be unique
 1. Click the `Deploy to Azure` icon above
 1. Complete the template parameters, choose your resource group, accept the terms and click Create
 1. Wait about 15 minutes for the VM to spin up and install the bits